 Things to consider

 I’ve broken down this guide into 9 general sections with advice on how to tackle each step.
-Before you read on, I really want to stress that your child doesn’t need to be confident in all of these areas before school – this list of questions will help you to identify areas where your child might need a little extra help.
+I really want to stress that your child doesn’t need to be confident in all of these areas before school.
+This list of questions will help you to identify areas where your child might need a little extra help.